 - (a) There is established the North Carolina Innocence Inquiry Commission.
-The North Carolina Innocence Inquiry Commission shall be an independent commission but shall be located under the Judicial Department for administrative purposes. - (b) The Administrative Office of the Courts shall provide administrative support to the Commission as needed.
+The North Carolina Innocence Inquiry Commission shall be an independent commission under the Judicial Department for administrative purposes. - (b) The Administrative Office of the Courts shall provide administrative support to the Commission as needed.
 The Director of the Administrative Office of the Courts shall not reduce or modify the budget of the Commission or use funds appropriated to the Commission without the approval of the Commission.